 "FP2 was a difficult session, we tried a few changes but the car didn't seem to want to improve.
 FP1 was better but it's just a tricky car to get working.
 It's frustrating because you're pushing and pushing, and even when you pull off a good lap, you look at the times and we're over a second down.
 We've got lots of work to do to close the gap".

-Red Bull Racing confirms itself as one of the two teams fighting for the 2022 World Championship, Max Verstappen, current world champion, claims:
+Red Bull Racing establishes itself as one of the two teams fighting for the 2022 World Championship.
+Max Verstappen, the reigning world champion, claims:

 "Today has been quite positive, the grip on track was good and the bumps have definitely improved, it's a bit smoother and it makes the track nicer as well because you can actually attack the corners a bit more, I enjoyed my laps today.
 I think in FP1 and at the beginning of FP2 we were lacking a bit of balance, then for the final run we changed the car around a little bit and I felt a lot happier.
 We are still a tiny bit off Ferrari, but I think this weekend we can maybe make it a little bit closer.
 In the long run I think everything worked well, so I am happy about that, and we've made some good improvements today.
 We are heading in a good direction and we'll try to build from there tomorrow".